 You’ve probably heard of ice wine–a dessert wine made from grapes that have been frozen on the vine which concentrates their sugars.
 But wine ice?
-It was news to us too but anything that has wine in it is worth a try and a few pesos so when we were tipped off to a local concoction of homemade lemon ice drowned in red wine at an ice-cream shop called Neveria Italy in Querétaro, Mexico we went full steam ahead.
+It’s a thing in Querétaro, Mexico and anything with wine in it is worth a try and a few pesos.

 Tasting wine ice

 We were skeptical.
 The whole thing sounded like a slushy version of the neon pink wine coolers the cheerleaders used to drink through straws in high school.
-We became even more skeptical as we watched the guy behind the counter plop a scoop of pale lemon ice in the bottom of a plastic cup then fill the cup from a jug of cheap Mexican red wine sitting by the cash register.
+We became even more skeptical as we watched the guy behind the counter at Neveria Italy plop a scoop of pale lemon ice into the bottom of a plastic cup then fill the cup from a jug of cheap Mexican red wine sitting by the cash register.

 But then we tasted it, and, yum!
-The lemon ice gives a summertime pop to the solid red wine that lightens and brightens the whole thing up but not in a bubble-gummy (or cheerleader-y) way.
-Somehow, the combination improves both ingredients and melds them into a drink so tasty we got brain freeze from sipping it so fast and very nearly turned back for seconds.
+The lemon ice gives a summertime pop to the rich red wine that lightens and brightens the whole thing up but not in a bubble-gummy (or cheerleader-y) way.
+Somehow, the combination improves both ingredients and melds them into a drink so tasty we got brain freeze from sipping it so fast.